-There are a few key differences between deleting and deactivating a user: the ability to reactive the user, private folder retention, and how shared links and tasks are handled.
-We'll cover how deactivating or deleting a user impacts each of these and more to help you make the right choice.
+There are a few key differences between deleting and deactivating a user: the ability to reactivate the user, private folder retention, and how shared links and tasks are handled.
+We'll cover how deactivating or deleting a user impacts each of these options to help you make the right choice.

 If you give your 3rd party contractors access to Egnyte and their current contract has ended, ask yourself if you plan to hire them for a different project in the near future.
 If the answer is "yes", deactivating the users will be the preferred option.

 All content that is in Shared folders remains, whether the user is deleted or deactivated.

 Private folders and their content remain for deactivated users, but deleted users have their Private folders sent to Trash.
 We always recommend deactivating a user until you have a chance to review their Private folder for any content that should be moved to a Shared folder.

 If you delete a user and realize you needed something that was in their Private folder, the content can be restored from the trash.

 Private folders of the deleted users will be restored to Shared/Files from Deleted Users.

 The rules for deactivating or deleting a user with regard to links is explained in the Share Links FAQ.

 When a user is deleted, the Admins will receive a User Deprovisioning Report email.

 The Admin will have the option to delete all of the links permanently.
 The button in the email is operable for a week, but an Admin can always go to the Link Summary Report later to manually delete those links or through the Public API.